 - Bouquets of herbs.
 Oftentimes, fresh herbs come in large bunches at the store.
 If you're not using all of them for this dinner, put them to use as a decoration!
 Like flowers, you should make a fresh cut to the stem and put them in cool, clean water in a vase.
 Once you're done for the evening, cover them with a plastic produce bag and pop them in the fridge in their vase.
 They'll last longer this way and will be ready for more yumminess in the future!

 - Stalks of brussels sprouts.
 If you've never seen how brussels sprouts grow, check this out - they're amazing, right??
 If you get lucky, you can buy them still on the stalk (Trader Joes and farmers markets are the best places to look).
-Use them as a centerpiece, then eat them afterwards!
+Use them as a centerpiece, then eat them afterward!

 - Candles.
 Tea candles are not super expensive, and they offer a beautiful ambiance.
 Taper candles or column candles are also gorgeous (and good to have for emergencies!), though they can get pricey depending on where you shop.
 Keep your eye out for them throughout the year — Trader Joe's often has great deals on them during cooler seasons, and discount stores like TJ Maxx or Ross are also great places to hunt.
 Make sure you opt for unscented, though — you don't want the smells from the candles competing with your delicious meal!